Connect with others who understand.

 Survival Rates

-The five-year survival rate for people with CML in the United States is 70.4 percent.
-This means that 70.4 percent — 70 out of 100 people — will live for at least five years after being diagnosed with CML.
+The five-year survival rate for people with CML in the United States is 70 percent.
+This means that 70 out of 100 people will live for at least five years after being diagnosed with CML.
 This number is estimated using large groups of people.
-It doesn’t tell you what exactly your outlook will be.
-Your health care team can help you better understand your outcome.
+Although this doesn’t tell you what exactly your own outlook will be, it indicates that on average, people with CML have a good chance of living five years or more.
+Your healthcare team can help you better understand your potential outcome.

-Certain risk factors can influence your outcome.
-Your doctor may use these factors to estimate your prognosis and determine whether aggressive treatments may be a good idea.
-Prognostic factors may be measured with different tests during the diagnosis of CML.
+Certain risk factors — also known as prognostic factors — can influence your outcome.
+These are details about you and your condition that your doctor may use to estimate your prognosis and determine which treatment options are appropriate for you.
+Some prognostic factors may be measured with different tests during the diagnosis of CML.

 CML Phase

-When predicting your outlook, your doctor will consider the phase of your CML.
+When predicting your outlook, your doctor will consider your phase of CML.
 Your phase is determined by how many cells in your blood and bone marrow (tissue found inside your bones) are blast cells.
-Blasts are immature white blood cells.
+Blasts are immature white blood cells that crowd out healthy blood cells.
 There are three CML phases:

-• If less than 10 percent of your blood cells are blasts, you have chronic phase CML.
+• Chronic phase CML — Less than 10 percent of your blood cells are blasts

-• If between 10 percent and 19 percent of your blood cells are blasts, you have accelerated phase CML.
+• Accelerated phase CML — Between 10 percent and 19 percent of your blood cells are blasts

 People with accelerated or blast phase CML have a worse prognosis than people with chronic phase CML.